 - Roundup (brand name), with the active ingredient, glyphosate

 It's the acetic acid in vinegar that gives it herbicidal potential.
 The higher the percentage of acetic acid in the vinegar, the better.
-Vinegar used for culinary purposes is relatively low (5 percent) in acetic acid, but you can boil it down to increase its strength prior to the application.
+Vinegar used for culinary purposes is relatively low (5 percent) in acetic acid, but you can boil it down to increase its strength before the application.

 If you use either vinegar or Roundup, apply the herbicide directly onto the leaves of the weeds since these herbicides are non-selective and would harm your grass.
 By contrast, Weed-B-Gon is selective (it targets broadleaf weeds) and won't harm grass, making it a popular choice for killing dandelions in the lawn.

 When to Apply Herbicides on Dandelions

-For at least two or three days prior to applying herbicides, don't mow the lawn.
+For at least two or three days before applying herbicides, don't mow the lawn.
 The bigger the surface area of the dandelion leaves, the more effective your application can be.
 Likewise, following the application of herbicide, wait at least two or three days before mowing, to allow time for the herbicide to be transferred to the roots.

 Preventive Dandelion Control

 - Leave grass clippings on your lawn.
 They will act as a mulch to prevent weed seeds from germinating.
 The benefits of grass clippings to your lawn, under the right conditions, are numerous.

-- Mow "high," leaving the lawn grass at a height of 2 to 3 inches.
+- Mow "high," leaving the lawn grass at the height of 2 to 3 inches.
 This will allow the lawn grass to "protect its own turf" better, depriving weeds of the light they need.

 - Don't let bare spots remain uncovered for long, or you're just inviting the invasion of opportunistic weeds.
 In the fall, fill in those bare spots by overseeding.

-All of the foregoing remarks assume that your approach to dandelions will be hostile.
+All of the preceding remarks assume that your approach to dandelions will be hostile.
 But that needn't be the case.